Quenary/tugtainer/README.md

       quenary/tugtainer:latest
   ```

-- ### <span style="color: orange">Important note about next sections:</span>
+> [!IMPORTANT]

-  Keep in mind that you **cannot update** an **agent** or a **socket-proxy** from within the app because they are used to communicate with the Docker CLI.
+> Keep in mind that you **cannot update** an **agent** or a **socket-proxy** from within the app because they are used to communicate with the Docker CLI.

-  Avoid including these containers in a docker-compose that contains other containers you want to update automatically, as this will result in an error during the update.
+> Avoid including these containers in a docker-compose that contains other containers you want to update automatically, as this will result in an error during the update.

-  To keep them updated, you can activate the "check" only to receive notifications, and recreate manually or from another tool, such as Portainer.
+> To keep them updated, you can activate the "check" only to receive notifications, and recreate manually or from another tool, such as Portainer.

 - ### Remote hosts